meries/puppet-vim/README.md

 - deoplete : this plugin work with neovim in order to add vim autocompletion https://github.com/Shougo/deoplete.nvim
 - nerdtree : vim file explorer see wiki for more informations https://github.com/scrooloose/nerdtree
 - powerline : statusline plugin for vim https://github.com/powerline/powerline
-- vim-puppet : syntax highlight for puppet code
+- vim-puppet : syntax highlight vim for puppet
 - syntastic : syntastic is a syntax checking plugin for vim
 - vim-airline : status/tabline for vim that's light as air.
 - vim-airline-themes : themes for vim-airline plugin